 I worked in an emergency room for over a year, and I was astounded both by how many people came in for migraines and how shitty it is to have them.
-Some people had vision issues that block out specifics in their vision, while others couldn’t stand the lights on in the room or a voice raised above a whisper and had uncontrollable vomiting.
+Some people had vision issues that block out specifics in their vision, while others couldn’t stand the lights on in the room or a voice raised above a whisper.
+Some migraines even caused uncontrollable vomiting.
 Plus, crying children in the waiting room were even more unbearable than normal.
 Migraine headaches are a real problem; they can shut down your life in a hurry.

 - Mood changes (irritable, hyperactive)

 - Diarrhea or constipation

 - Food cravings